tilemill-project/tilemill/_posts/docs/guides/0203-01-01-selectors.md

 You can also filter on columns that contain text.
 Filter on exact matches with the equals operator (`=`) or get the inverse results with the not-equal operator (`!=`).
 Unlike zoom and numeric values, text values must be quoted with either double or single quotes.

-As an example, look at the '10m-roads' shapefile from Natural Earth (available in TileMill via the [MapBox GeoData Library]()).
+As an example, look at the '10m-roads' shapefile from Natural Earth (available in TileMill via the [Mapbox GeoData Library]()).
 It contains a column called `Type`, and each value for this column is one of just a few options: "Major Highway", "Secondary Highway", or "Ferry Route".
 This makes it a good column to filter on for styling.

     #roads {
       [Type="Major Highway"] {